-Rose moved to New York City to study, and it has gradually become her second home since then, although she will always have a soft spot for the Pacific Northwest.
+Rose moved to New York City to study and lived and worked there for many years until her recent return to Seattle.
 She earned a Bachelor of Music degree from The Juilliard School and a Master of Music and Professional Studies Diploma from Mannes College The New School for Music.
-Upon her graduation from Mannes, she was the recipient of the George and Elizabeth Gregory Award for Excellence in Performance.
+She was the recipient of the George and Elizabeth Gregory Award for Excellence in Performance from Mannes.
 As a winner of the Mannes concerto competition, Rose performed the Schnittke Viola Concerto with the Mannes Orchestra.

 Rose has played in many major venues in New York City and around the US, as well as in Canada, China, England, France, Germany, Japan, and Switzerland.
-She has taken part in the Lucerne Festival Academy, the International Musicians Seminar at Prussia Cove, the Tokyo International Viola Competition, and the International Summer Music Academy in Leipzig.
+She participated in the Lucerne Festival Academy, the International Musicians Seminar at Prussia Cove, the Tokyo International Viola Competition, and the International Summer Music Academy in Leipzig.

 Ever since she first got to know the chamber music repertoire in her early teens, Rose has been an avid chamber musician.
 Her fondest memories are of the many summers she has spent immersed in the world of chamber music, living in beautiful places, and hanging out and making music with inspiring people.
 She has performed at festivals including Kneisel Hall in Blue Hill, Maine, Taos School of Music in Taos, New Mexico, Yellow Barn in Putney, Vermont, the Perlman Music Program in Shelter Island, New York, the St. Lawrence String Quartet Seminar in Stanford, California, Manchester Summer Chamber Music in Manchester-by-the-Sea, Massachusetts, and Birdfoot Chamber Music Festival in New Orleans, Louisiana.

 Rose continues to be an active chamber musician.
-She is a member of the self-directed string orchestra Shattered Glass Ensemble and a former member of the Thalia String Quartet.
-Rose has played as a guest with the Grammy-nominated chamber orchestra A Far Cry and played on their 2018 Grammy-nominated album Visions and Variations.
+She was a member of the self-directed string orchestra Shattered Glass Ensemble and the Thalia String Quartet.
+Rose has played as a guest with the Boston-based chamber orchestra A Far Cry and played on their 2018 Grammy-nominated album Visions and Variations.
 She has also performed as a guest with Trio Cleonice, the Argus Quartet, and the Aeolus Quartet.

 Rose loves performing music in unusual settings, and she is always searching for ways to create concert experiences that are more accessible, informal, and enjoyable for people of all ages and backgrounds.